West Lost Trail For ATV Riding

 Note: As of September 2007, ATV riding is only permitted on Forest Service roads that area marked as open to ATVs.

-Overall, West Lost Trail is the 66th most popular ATV riding trail of all 90 ATV trails in Colorado.
+Overall, West Lost Trail is the 69th most popular ATV riding trail of all 90 ATV trails in Colorado.
 Several of the better atv trails are nearby West Lost Trail including Bristol Head Peak Road, Wheeler Geologic Area and Beartown Road.